o064/Hospital_DB/README.md

 This database is designed to manage and track the operations within a general hospital.
 It models entities such as patients, wards, nurses, consultants, and drugs.
 The design ensures data integrity and reflects real-world constraints such as one-to-one nurse-to-ward assignments, many-to-many consultant examinations, and drug administration tracking with timestamps.

 ---
+## 📖 Problem Description

+A General Hospital consists of a number of specialized wards.
+Each ward is uniquely identified by a `ward_id` and a name.
+The hospital system maintains records about patients, including their `patient_id`, name, and date of birth.

+Each ward may host one or more patients, while each patient is assigned to exactly one ward.
+Every patient has a single leading consultant but may also be examined by other consultants if required.
+A consultant, identified by a `consultant_id` and name, may be assigned to zero or more patients and may examine additional patients.

+The system must also record all instances where a nurse administers a drug to a patient, including the dosage, date, and time of administration.
+Each ward is supervised by exactly one nurse, and each nurse is responsible for supervising only one ward.
+A nurse must also serve in a specific ward.
+Nurse information includes a unique ID, name, number, and address.

+Drugs in the system are identified by a unique code and a recommended dosage.
+Each drug may be sold under multiple brand names, which must be captured in the database.

+---

 ## 📦 Entity Descriptions